|Phone||:||+91 4936 220207|

 With a land area of 67,482 square kilometers, the eparchy covers the districts of Nilgiris in Tamil Nadu state; Mysore, Mandya, Hassan, Kodagu, Chickmagalore, Chamrajnagar, Shimoga, Udupi and Dakshina Kannada in Karnataka state; and Malappuram, Kozhikode, Kannur, Wayanad and Kasargod in Kerala state.

-The diocesan headquarters is situated in Sulthan Bathery, commonly called Bathery, in Wayanad district.
-Tippu Sultan, a hitorical ruler of Mysore, used to store arms here, and hence it cam to be known as Sultan's Battery .
+The diocesan headquarters are situated in Sulthan Bathery, commonly called Bathery, in Wayanad district.
+Tippu Sultan, a hitorical ruler of Mysore, used to store arms here, and hence it came to be known as Sultan's Battery .